raul23/steering-behaviors/README.rst

 - The user can control a red "zombie" (.i.e. ball) with the arrow keys and can move it anywhere around the canvas so that the other green "zombies" can use it as a target to follow and destination.

+  Eventually they will cease all movement once they reach an equilibrium state <br/>where all green "zombies" will all be piled on top of each other.

   .. raw:: html

       <div align="center">
        <a href="https://codepen.io/raul23/full/bGxYZod" target="_blank">
          <img src="./images/avoiding_covered_red.png">
        </a>
-       <p align="center">The green "zombies" finally arrived at destination which is the <br/>user-controlled red "zombie"
+       <p align="center">The green "zombies" arrived at destination which is the <br/>user-controlled red "zombie"
-       that is completely covered by them</p>
+       that is completely covered by them.
      </div>
 - Unlike the `seeking algorithm <#in-javascript-a-port-of-paul-roberts-c-implementation-of-seeking>`_,
   the arrive implementation aims for the green "zombies" to gradually decelerate and